connexcs/docs/docs/customer/cli.md

 | `1122334455` | `123456789`               |             |                       | No     | Disabled | None         |

 #### Filter CLI from a Large List
 You can manage large lists of numbers from our Userspace database.
-Once you upload the numbers under , you can use the following options to filter by the uploaded list.
+Once you upload the numbers under Developer :material-menu-right: Database, you can use the following options to filter by the uploaded list.
 Note that the filter is a partial match.

 | Pre-Asserted-ID  | Rewrite CLI | Rewrite P-Asserted-ID | Forced | Use DID  | Userspace DB  |
 |------------------|-------------|-----------------------|--------|----------|---------------|